humanspeak/svelte-keyed/README.md

 const firstName = keyed(user, 'name.first')
 ```

-`keyed` will also try to guess all possible keypaths up to a depth limit of 3.
+Type hints are provided for keypaths up to a depth of 3:

 ```ts
 keyed(user, '...');